MicrosoftDocs/dynamics365-guidance/guidance/resources/copilot-studio-appinsights.md

 - Data filtering:

-  - **where timestamp > queryStartDate**: Filters events to include only events that occurr after the start date.
+  - **where timestamp > queryStartDate**: Filters events to include only events that occur after the start date.
-  - **where timestamp < queryEndDate**: Further filters events to include only evetns that occurr before the end date.
+  - **where timestamp < queryEndDate**: Further filters events to include only events that occur before the end date.

 - Data summarization: